Teen Mom’s Josh McKee Responds To Cheating Accusation

 by Derek Scancarelli | Sat., May.
 30, 2020 2:48 PM

-Teen Mom star Josh McKee has responded to allegations of infidelity after his wife, Mackenzie McKee, accused him of being unfaithful in a emotional Facebook post earlier this month.
+Teen Mom star Josh McKee has responded to allegations of infidelity after his wife, Mackenzie McKee, accused him of being unfaithful in an emotional Facebook post earlier this month.

 The 26-year-old father of two posted an image with a quote to Instagram that reads, "Better worry about your own sins, cause God ain't gonna ask you about mine," the caption reading, "I'm just here for the comments."